For your convenience, answers to frequently asked questions are below. Please also feel free to email any questions you may have!

 where are sessions held?

-Educational therapy sessions are held on-campus at local private schools, in-home, or virtually on Zoom.
+All educational therapy sessions are currently held virtually on Zoom.

 IS EDUCATIONAL THERAPY COVERED BY INSURANCE?